TimeaKeresztes/timeakeresztes/README.md

 ## Hi there 👋

-👩‍💻 I'm a junior frontend developer passionate about building clean and user-friendly web interfaces
+👩‍💻 I'm a frontend developer passionate about building clean and user-friendly web interfaces

 🌐 Work mainly with JavaScript, HTML, and CSS

-⚛️ Focusing on React and Tailwind CSS for modern UI development
+⚛️ Focusing on React, Next.js and Tailwind CSS for modern UI development

 🛠️ Love solving problems through code and learning by doing

 📈 Constantly working on improving my skills through personal projects

-🚀 Currently looking for an entry-level opportunity where I can grow and contribute as part of a team
+🚀 Currently looking for an opportunity where I can grow and contribute as part of a team